gryphonshafer/cbqz-site/docs/CBQ_system/rules_changes_2024.md

 - 2.3.2.3.
 Open-Book (O) — *Amended*
     - Quote base subtype queries are ineligible for the open book quizzer-selected subtype.
-    - Should the quizzer call “open book” on a Quote base subtype query, the QM will rule the quizzer in error.
 - 2.3.2.4.
 With Reference (R) — *Amended*
-    - Quotes shall automatically include the “with reference” quizzer-selected subtype, but the quizzer will not be required to provide the reference.
+    - Quote base subtype queries automatically include the “with reference” quizzer-selected subtype, but the quizzer will not be required to provide the reference.
 - 2.3.3.
-Type Matrix — *Entire section will be removed.*
+Type Matrix — *Removed*
-- 2.8.2.
-Bonus Team Points — *Amended*
-    - 2nd and 3rd-quizzer team bonus points will not be earned when a quizzer selects the open book subtype.
-    - *Follow-on bonuses will remain unchanged.*
 - 2.6.
-Ceilings — *Replaced*
+Ceilings — *Amended*
-    - A quizzer remains eligible to trigger for queries until they accrue correct rulings on:
-        - 4 queries should none of the first 3 of those queries be open book
+    - A team is limited to 3 open book queries per quiz.
-        - Or 1 open book query
+    - *(The preexisting open book quizzer ceiling rules remain.)*
 - 2.11.
 Coach Authority — *Added*
-    - Coaches may call to remove a quizzer from a quiz after “Response and Ruling” and prior to “Prompt Reading” of the next query.
+    - Coaches may call to remove a quizzer from a quiz after the “Response and Ruling” and prior to the “Prompt Reading” of the next query.
+The QM will support any such call.

 ## Reference Materials and Review Tools